Kingston upon Thames: Culture

-A notable dramatic arts venue is the Rose Theatre.
-This theatre opened on 16 January 2008 and seats about 900 people.
+A notable dramatic arts venue is the Rose Theatre, opened on 16 January 2008 and seating about 900 people.
 The audience are arranged around the semi-circular stage.
 All Saints Church is host to classical choral and music concerts mostly on Saturdays and houses a Frobenius organ.
 There are a number of choral societies including the Kingston Orpheus Choir and the Kingston Choral Society, an amateur symphony orchestra the Kingston Philharmonia, and the Kingston and District Chamber Music Society.
 A number of annual festivals are organised by the Council and Kingston Arts Council including Kingston Readers' Festival, Think-in-Kingston and the Festival of the Voice.
 Kingston University runs the Stanley Picker Gallery and Kingston Museum has a changing gallery on the first floor.
 A regular singing group at the Rose Theatre caters to schools and families.

 John Galsworthy the author was born on Kingston Hill and Jacqueline Wilson grew up, and went to school in Kingston and still lives there today.
 Both are commemorated at Kingston University – Galsworthy in the newest building and Wilson in the main hall.
 Also commemorated at the university is photographer Eadweard Muybridge who was born at Kingston and changed the spelling of his first name in reference to the name of the Saxon king on the Coronation Stone.
 He was a pioneer in the photography of the moving image.
 R. C. Sherriff the playwright is also associated with Kingston, writing his first play to support Kingston Rowing Club.
 An earlier writer born in Kingston was John Cleland.

 Kingston has been covered in literature, film and television.
 It is where the comic Victorian novel Three Men in a Boat by Jerome K. Jerome begins; cannons aimed against the Martians in H. G. Wells' The War of the Worlds are positioned on Kingston Hill; in The Rainbow by D. H. Lawrence the youngest Brangwen dreams of a job in Kingston upon Thames in a long, lyrical passage; Mr. Knightly in Emma by Jane Austen regularly visits Kingston, although the narrative never follows him there.